 - Access to peer education resources, including fellow peer educators and UHS staff.

 How to interview:

 Full time Harvard College students are invited email us at email@example.com for inquiries.
 You can also fill out the form below.
 We conduct interviews at the end of the spring semester, and information about signing up for an interview will be disseminated after Spring Break.

 - RELAX.
 RELAX.
 RELAX.
 It’s just a conversation so that we can get to know you and you can get to know us.

-Finally, do not stress if you are not elected a SHARC counselor: we welcome people to reinterview the following semester!
-Each semester will vary in terms of how many new SHARCs we can take.
-Know that our decision isn't final, and we are proud to see the strong commitment to sexual health and well-being exhibited by all who interview.
+Finally, do not stress if you are not elected a SHARC Educator: we welcome people to reinterview the following year!
+Each year will vary in terms of how many new SHARCs we can take, and we are proud to see the strong commitment to sexual health and well-being exhibited by all who interview.